 St George's Church

 The main body of the church building, designed by J S (John Samuel) Alder (1847-1919), was consecrated in 1911.
-Alder’s work was mostly concentrated in London’s early twentieth century expanding suburbs.
 In 1947 Judith Scott of the Council for the Care of Churches wrote that she was ‘impressed with the dignity and fine proportions of the church’ and ‘inclined to think that it is the best thing this architect has ever built.
 The architectural detail is in the true line of the Gothic tradition; he has used massive timbers and the best materials obtainable, and used them with great skill and a certain subtlety … (it) promises, when it is complete, to be one of the best early twentieth century churches in the diocese.’
 The west end, to a new design incorporating a narthex with ancillary rooms, was completed in 1961.

-Martin Travers’ 1937 ‘Te Deum’ great east window at St George’s is the largest ecclesiastical window he produced; its design was exhibited at the Royal Academy in 1938.
-'It is in his characteristic style of the 1930s, which blends elements derived from late 15th-century English/French stained glass with an attractively contemporary style of drawing.
-As always in Travers' work, the lettering is beautifully designed and plays an important part in the overall design' (Peter Cormack).
-Other Travers furnishings include the high altar crucifix, pulpit, west wall Holy Dove, Lady Chapel statue of the Virgin and Child and Lady Chapel reredos and candlesticks.
-Furnishings by Crawford are the relief-carved high altar reredos, east wall plaque of St George and the dragon and Second World War memorial tablet, the Lady Chapel screens, font cover, and Travers studio stations of the cross on the walls of the nave.
+Furnishings and fittings by Martin Travers include the high altar crucifix, pulpit, west wall Holy Dove, Lady Chapel statue of the Virgin and Child, and Lady Chapel reredos and candlesticks.
+Works in the Travers style by John Crawford are the relief-carved high altar reredos, east wall plaque of St George and the dragon and Second World War memorial tablet, the Lady Chapel screens, font cover, and Travers studio stations of the cross on the walls of the nave.